mmiguelo/mmiguelo/README.md

   - 🔭 I’m currently working on 42 project named MiniShell
   - 🌱 I'm also currently learning Python.
-  - 💡 One side project is trying to create function to automate my house through phone
+  - 🏠 One of my side projects is developing a home automation app to control my house using my phone.
   - 📫 You can contact me on: marco_miguelote@hotmail.com
 <br>